Papworth St Agnes: Geography

-The meadows between the brook and to the west of the houses are a conservation area which includes a site of Natural History Interest.
+The meadows between the brook and to the west of the houses are a conservation area, which includes a site of Natural History Interest.

 The Bake House

-One of the most interesting features of the village is the old bread oven which sits on the triangular green where the road splits off to the Church and Rectory in one direction and past the old cart pond and Passhouse Farmhouse in the other direction.
+One of the most interesting features of the village is the old bread oven, which sits on the triangular green where the road splits off to the church and rectory in one direction and past the old cart pond and Passhouse Farmhouse in the other.

-Built of white bricks with a slate roof it occupies a central position in the village.
-The pump for the village supply of washing water was beside the back wall of the Bakehouse.
+Built of white bricks with a slate roof, it occupies a central position in the village.
+The pump for the village supply of washing water was beside the back wall of the bakehouse.
 To this day there is a small post-box in the side wall facing Manor Cottage.

 According to Dora Tack in her book 'Whispering Elms' about the village, "In the past, this Bakehouse had been used to bake bread and pies for the occupants of the cottages in the village.

 There was a large cast iron, brick surrounded copper to the left of a large oven.
 It had a very tall chimney (it had been shortened since) – possibly to lift the smoke and sparks high above the nearby thatched cottages.
 Ted Webb had provided a notice-board, and there was a seat beside the pump.

 It was built in 1815 and was used to bake bread for the village.
 Certain houses or cottages were allocated a day on which the baking of their bread took place.
-Thus everybody had a tum to use the oven and copper if needed."
+Thus everybody had a turn to use the oven and copper if needed."